 Each story is interactive and each ends with a discussion of a deep question of life.
 Each visit offers the opportunity to facilitate an exploration of African instuments and puppets.

 THE CAST June 2017

 NOTE: Each telling is free.
-(Sometimes an honourarium is donated, which goes immediately to the African Grandmothers Campaign of the Stephen Lewis Foundation.)
+However, an honourarium is gratefully received.
+It goes immediately to the African Grandmothers Campaign of the Stephen Lewis Foundation.)